TheMarex/ba-thesis/text/5_stabilizer.md

 In the case of the right foot being the support foot, this approach leads to an increased error.
 Consider solving the inverse kinematics for both legs using a differential solver in two steps:
 First from the base (the left foot) to the pelvis, then from the pelvis to the right foot.
-Lets assume the IK computes a perfect solution to place the pevlis link and only achieves a small pose error of $e_{\alpha} = 0.1°$ in the pitch angle of the right foot.
+Lets assume the IK computes a perfect solution to place the pelvis link and only achieves a small pose error of $e_{\alpha} = 0.1°$ in the pitch angle of the right foot.
 If the trajectory is execute, the right foot will achieve its target pose, since it is constrained by the ground contact.
 However the error in the right foot pose will effect all other frames of the robot.
 Assuming a offset of $v = (-0.5, 0, 1)^T m$ from the right foot to the pelvis link, we can compute the realized pelvis offset as $v' = R_y(-e_{\alpha}) \cdot v = (-0.49825, 0,  1.00087)^T m$
 Which yields $1.76mm$ error in x-direction and $0.87mm$ error in y-direction.

-To solve this \name{Simox} was extented by a function ```cloneInversed``` that can compute a kinematic structure with abitrary root placement from an existing description.
+To solve this \name{Simox} was extended by a function ```cloneInversed``` that can compute a kinematic structure with arbitrary root placement from an existing description.
-For the parallel kinematic chain, it proofed sufficient to approximate it as a normal kinematic chain and constrain the base and TCP targets acordingly.
+For the parallel kinematic chain, it proofed sufficient to approximate it as a normal kinematic chain and constrain the base and TCP targets accordingly.
 However since the position of one foot will have small positioning errors, there will be some jitter introduced into the system.
 Integrating a solver for parallel kinematics might decrease some of the jitter observed in foot contact forces during dual support, as the constraint solver used for the simulation will only amplify this jitter.